davidvanegas2/iceberg-s3-terraform-glue/README.md

 ```
  Review the changes and confirm by typing `yes` when prompted.
 Terraform will start provisioning the defined AWS resources.

-4. **Run Lambda Function:** Once the Terraform deployment is successful, run the Lambda function created by Terraform.
+4. **Run Lambda Function:** Once the Terraform deployment is successful, The Lambda function is already executed by Terraform at creation time.
 This function is responsible for creating the Lakehouse tables.
-Ensure it executes without errors.

 5. **Trigger Glue Job:** After the Lambda function completes successfully, trigger the AWS Glue job created as part of this project.
 The Glue job will ingest data into the Lakehouse and perform necessary transformations.